Dragonball Evolution: Development

 In 1995, Hong Kong action film star Jackie Chan, who was a fan of the series, had expressed some interest in adapting Dragon Ball into a live-action film.
 However, he said it would require "a lot of amazing special effects and an enormous budget."
 When asked about the casting for main protagonist Goku in 2013, Dragon Ball creator Akira Toriyama said that "nobody came to mind" for the role, but if "it were back when Jackie Chan was still young, I suppose I would have thought nobody could play Goku but him."

 In 2002, 20th Century Fox acquired the live-action feature film rights to the Dragon Ball franchise from Shueisha, publisher of Toriyama's original manga series.
+The English dub of the Dragon Ball Z anime had previously aired on several Fox stations in the late 1990s while in first-run syndication, before moving to Cartoon Network.
 Mark Schilling reported that Toriyama was engaged by 20th Century Fox as a creative consultant.
 In the same year, Stephen Chow was approached to direct the film, and although he said he was deeply interested because he is a fan of Dragon Ball, Chow declined the chance to direct.
 Instead, he accepted a role as a producer via his company Star Overseas.
 Robert Rodriguez, Mark A.Z.
-Dippé and Zack Snyder were offered to direct but passed.
-20th Century Fox then went on to send the script to writer/director James Wong who accepted.
-In 2007, James Wong and RatPac-Dune Entertainment co-founder Brett Ratner were announced as director and producer respectively, and the project was retitled Dragonball.
-Ben Ramsey's first draft was deemed too expensive to shoot, and in the end, he wrote about five different drafts of the script following notes from the studio.
-James Wong wrote the last draft, again according to notes from the studio, but decided to remain uncredited as the co-screenwriter.
+Dippé and Zack Snyder were offered the job, but passed.
+20th Century Fox then went on to send the script to writer/director James Wong, who accepted.
+In 2007, Wong and RatPac-Dune Entertainment co-founder Brett Ratner were announced as director and producer, respectively, and the project was retitled Dragonball.
+Ben Ramsey's first draft was deemed too expensive to shoot, and, in the end, he wrote about five different drafts of the script following notes from the studio.
+Wong wrote the last draft, again according to notes from the studio, but decided to remain uncredited as the co-screenwriter.
 Chow was a Dragon Ball fan, citing its "airy and unstrained story [which] leaves much room for creation", but explained he would only serve as a producer because he believes that he should only direct stories he had created.

-Differing costs to produce the film have been reported.
+Different production costs have been reported by various sources.
 In January 2008, Marsters spoke to TV Guide that he was told the film had a budget of approximately $100 million.
 In April 2009, the Spanish television station Telecinco reported that the budget was $50 million.
 Marsters would later claim that the film in fact was produced for $30 million.